A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons

 \paragraph{Remarks.} The correct statement of Theorem~\ref{thm: root RMLK} is somewhat delicate.
 Consider the following statement: \emph{If there is an optimal tree whose root does an equality test, then, for any maximum-weight key $k$ in $\Queries$, there is an optimal tree whose root does an equality test to $k$.} This seemingly similar statement is false.
 Figure~\ref{fig: discontinuity} gives a counterexample.

 In that figure, keys 1 and 2 both have maximum weight among keys reaching the right child of the root.
 Trees (a) and (b) are optimal.
 In (a), the right child of the root does an equality test to key $1$, but no optimal subtree for that subproblem (the subproblem with valid set $\Queries=[1,\infty)$) has an equality test to key $2$ at the root --- tree (c) has minimum cost among trees with such a subtree.
-This counter-example also holds in the problem variant where all comparisons in $\{<, \le, =\}$ are allowed.\footnote {For the succesful-queries variant no such counter-example is possible; that is, it can be shown that if some optimal tree has an equality test at the root, then for \emph{any} maximum-weight key there is an optimal tree that uses this key in the equality-test at the root.
-(A proof can be provided upon request.)
+This counter-example also holds in the problem variant where all comparisons in $\{<, \le, =\}$ are allowed.\footnote {For the succesful-queries variant no such counter-example is possible.
+By Theorem~\ref{thm: root stronger} in Appendix~\ref{sec: root stronger}, if some optimal tree has an equality test at the root, then for \emph{any} maximum-weight key there is an optimal tree that uses this key in the equality-test at the root.
 This stronger property, however, does not seem to have any algorithmic implications.}

 The proof of Theorem~\ref{thm: root RMLK} perturbs the weights infinitesimally, giving $k_b$ the unique largest weight and (via Lemma~\ref{lemma: root MLK}) forcing any root equality test to be to key $k_b$.
 It then observes that, because the minimum tree cost is a continuous function of the weights, any tree that is optimal for the (infinitesimally!) perturbed instance must also be optimal for the original instance.
 This infinitesimal perturbation can make \emph{all} previously optimal trees with equality tests at the root non-optimal.
 (For example, in Figure~\ref{fig: discontinuity}, after an infinitesimal increase in $\beta_2$, only tree (b) would be optimal.)